njcuk9999/lbl/lbl/doc/examples/NIRPS_APERO_demo/README.md

-# NIRPS demo
+# NIRPS APERO demo

-Example data set to try the lbl on NIRPS data
+Example data set to try the lbl on NIRPS APERO data

 ---